Fun with Franchises: Harry Potter and the Sorcerer’s Stone (2001), Part IV — “It’s Not Over Til Somebody Gets Inked”

 Though odd that the game somehow reset itself after the previous person played.
 You’d think that once it was bested already it would just be done as a security measure.

 That, and it’s so great that we randomly get to do something that Ron’s good at.
 In fact, it’s the only think I can imagine Ron being useful for, unless the whole room was full of food and they had to eat their way to the other side.
 He’s fucking USELESS for this whole franchise, isn’t he?
 He’s just the moral support for Harry.
 Good thing he’s a chess grandmaster for this movie, even though we NEVER hear about wizard’s chess again.

-(They cut out the scene where a Death Eater is at a wizard’s chess tournament and gets a Dark Mark at the bottom of his glass.)
+Sadly, they cut out the scene where a Death Eater is at a wizard’s chess tournament and gets a Dark Mark at the bottom of his glass.

 So now they’re gonna be the pieces.
 Because naturally there are just the right amount of spots for them.

 Hermione asks if this is gonna be like real wizard’s chess.